khalid-alsaleh-dev/Ethkrypto/README.md

 # Download & Install Dependencies on your machine #
 Clone the repo to your machine
-1. Run the fowllowing command to get into the right path for client project `cd <../path/to/Ethkrypto/client>`
+1. Run the fowllowing command to get into the right path for the client project `cd <../path/to/Ethkrypto/client>`
 2. Run one of the next commands to install the required dependencies `npm install` if you are using npm or `yarn` if you are using yarn.
-3. Run the fowllowing command to get into the right path for smart contract project `cd <..>` then
+3. Run the fowllowing command to get into the right path for the smart contract project `cd <..>` then
    `cd <smart_contract>`
 4. Run one of the next commands to install the required dependencies